 Jessica Dee Humphreys - Author

-Specializing in international humanitarian, military and children's issues, her work (as author as well as ghostwriter) has appeared in such publications as the New York Times, Maclean's, Canada's History Magazine, the National Post, and the Globe and Mail.
-She has a Master's Degree in English Literature from Queen's University, and she began her career at the United Nations Development Fund for Women.
+Jessica Dee Humphreys specializes in international humanitarian and children's issues.
+Her work (as author as well as ghostwriter) has appeared in publications such as the New York Times, Maclean's, Canada's History magazine, the National Post, and the Globe and Mail.
+She has a master's degree in English literature from Queen's University, and she began her career at the United Nations Development Fund for Women.
 The books she has written specifically for children are Child Soldier: When Boys and Girls Are Used in War and The International Day of the Girl: Celebrating Girls Around the World.

-Jessica lives with her husband and their little boy in a big city most of the time.
-But sometimes they live on a tiny island near the woods, where she rereads To Kill a Mockingbird every summer, lying in a hammock.
+Jessica lives with her family in a big city most of the time.
+But sometimes they live on a tiny island near the woods, where she rereads To Kill a Mockingbird every summer while lying in a hammock.